w3c/wot-testing/events/2022.07.Online/README.md

 ## Preparation
 - Organize instructions in appropriate README.md files and index (McCool/Fady)
 - Draft and review implementation descriptions (McCool)
-- Ensure manual.csv files are up to date (McCool to copy from 06.2022)

 ## Contributions
 If you are participating in the testfest, please do the following: